 Infants can also be treated with antibiotics to cure chlamydia.

-Antibiotics can cure chlamydia, but they can’t heal some complications caused by this infection.
-Some women with a chlamydia infection may develop a condition called pelvic inflammatory disease (PID).
+Antibiotics can cure chlamydia, but they can’t heal some complications that it causes.
+Some people assigned female at birth with chlamydia may develop a condition called pelvic inflammatory disease (PID).

 PID can cause permanent scarring of the fallopian tubes — the tubes through which an egg travels during ovulation.
 If the scarring is too bad, it may be difficult or impossible to become pregnant.

 Treatment time for chlamydia can vary from one to seven days.
 Azithromycin requires only one dose for one day, while you must take other antibiotics multiple times a day for seven days.

 To cure a chlamydia infection, take the antibiotics exactly as prescribed by your doctor and for the full length of the prescription, being sure to take every dose.
 There should be no medication left at the end of the treatment period.
 You cannot save medication in case you acquire chlamydia again.